eclipse/editdor/README.md

 - TailwindCSS

 ## Contribution guide
 Any contribution to this project is welcome.
-If you want to report a bug or have a question, please check the [issue list](https://github.com/Web-of-Things/ediTDor/issues) or create a new issue.
-If you want to contribute to this project by coding, please follow the general contribution guidelines as described [here](https://github.com/firstcontributions/first-contributions/blob/master/README.md).
-Many thanks.
+If you want to report a bug or question, please check the [issue list](https://github.com/eclipse/editdor/issues) or create a new issue.
+If you want to contribute to this project by coding, please follow the general contribution guidelines described [here](https://github.com/firstcontributions/first-contributions/blob/master/README.md).
+Note that you need to have an Eclipse account to make Pull Requests.

 ## License
 * [Eclipse Public License v.
 2.0](http://www.eclipse.org/legal/epl-2.0)

 ## Prerequisites
 ### To use with Node.js
-All systems require:
+All systems require the following:

 * [NodeJS](https://nodejs.org/) version 10+ (e.g., 10.13.0 LTS)

 ## Start Locally